There are many music education benefits, including:

-The benefits of music education include better test scores, memory, and focus.
 Music has the power to truly enrich our lives.
 By learning to play an instrument, students of all ages become more well-rounded.
-Even adults can experience the benefits of music lessons!
+Even adults can experience these music education benefits!
 The joy of playing music transcends age, race, and culture.

 It doesn’t matter whether someone loves classical, jazz, pop, rock, or everything in between.
 When you learn music, your life changes for the better.
-There are countless benefits of music education.
-These benefits range from an increase in unrelated, practical skills to lower stress levels.
-Learning music can improve anyone’s life.
+There are countless music education benefits.

-Here are some of the top benefits of music lessons.
+Here are some of the top music education benefits for kids and adults.

 - Improved math and science skills